wagtail/wagtail/docs/reference/hooks.rst

 ``construct_image_chooser_queryset``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Called when rendering the image chooser view, to allow the image listing QuerySet to be customised.
-The callable passed into the hook will receive the current image QuerySet and the request object, and must return a Document QuerySet (either the original one, or a new one).
+The callable passed into the hook will receive the current image QuerySet and the request object, and must return an Image QuerySet (either the original one, or a new one).

   .. code-block:: python